Rod MacKenzie: International career

 During World War II, McKenzie served with the New Zealand Tank Brigade, and played in services rugby matches in the United Kingdom for New Zealand Services and Combined Dominions, and twice turned out for Scotland in services internationals.

+In September 2023, the SRU finally upgraded those Services and other international players without a cap to be full capped players.
+McKenzie was given Scotland cap 1161.

+Death

 McKenzie died in Auckland on 24 March 2000, and was buried at Kelvin Grove Cemetery in Palmerston North.